Ministers warned not to follow Streeting and publish Mandelson messages

 Control over which files can be released into the public domain has been ceded to Parliament’s Intelligence and Security Committee (ISC) after a Labour backlash to No 10’s initial attempt to add possible exemptions to protect international relations.

-Committee chairman Lord Beamish said the ISC would not “do anything which would undermine” the police investigation following accusations Lord Mandelson passed market-sensitive information to Epstein when he was business secretary following the 2008 financial crisis.
+Committee chairman Lord Beamish said the ISC would not “do anything which would undermine” the police investigation launched after allegations that Lord Mandelson passed on information to Epstein when he was business secretary following the 2008 financial crisis.

-Sir Keir believes the files will prove the former Labour grandee lied about the extent of his ties to the paedophile financier during his vetting for the UK’s top diplomatic posting abroad.
+Sir Keir believes the files will prove the former Labour grandee lied about the depth of his association to the paedophile financier during his vetting for the UK’s top diplomatic posting abroad.

 The Prime Minister has apologised for his decision to appoint Lord Mandelson but vowed to stay in No 10 to fulfil “my mandate and my responsibility to my country” after surviving renewed calls for his resignation from members of his party, including Scottish Labour leader Anas Sarwar.